ultrabug/py3status/doc/README.md

 ```
 # -*- coding: utf-8 -*-
 """
-Example module that uses colors
+Example module that uses colors.

 We generate a random number between and color it depending on its value.
 Clicking on the module will update it an a new number will be chosen.